SAVE DARFUR COALITION

 DOLLARS FOR DARFUR

-Students from more than 2,000 U.S. high schools raised their voices and over $300,000 to urge an end to ongoing genocide in Darfur, as part of the national Dollars for Darfur competition sponsored by the Save Darfur Coalition.
+Students from more than 2,000 U.S. high schools raised their voices and over $300,000 to urge an end to the ongoing genocide in Darfur as part of the national Dollars for Darfur competition sponsored by the Save Darfur Coalition.
 High school students used traditional and non-traditional fundraising methods to raise dollars that were used to increase advocacy efforts to stop the genocide and increase humanitarian aid for Darfuri refugees.
 Students and advisors from the top ten participating schools traveled to Washington to urge their lawmakers to do more to stop the killings in Darfur.

 “Students from all across America expressed their passion, creativity, and humanity to increase awareness and raise money for critical advocacy and humanitarian programs,” said David Rubenstein, Save Darfur Coalition executive director.

-STATION DOMINATION, TRANSIT ADVERTISING TAKE OVER
+STATION DOMINATION + TRANSIT ADVERTISING TAKE OVER

 To exert financial pressure on the government of Sudan to change its policies and bring peace to its people, Save Darfur launched a divestment campaign, Divest for Darfur.
 It focused on using print and broadcast advertisements to target the “highest offending” companies that conducted business in Sudan, such as Fidelity Investments and Berkshire-Hathaway.
 Both companies heavily invested in PetroChina, whose revenue supported the Sudanese military and allowed them to continue committing crimes against humanity.